opendocsg/slw-judgments-backfill/2003_SGHC_105/report.md

 24     It was brought to my attention that the sentence imposed on Chua’s wife was backdated to her date of remand on 15 January 1999.

 25     In my opinion, no injustice was caused by this purported inconsistency.
 Consistency in sentencing is certainly desirable.
-However, the court in _PP v Ramlee_ [1998] 3 SLR 539 also stressed that this principle is flexible and takes into account the circumstances of each case.
+However, the court in _PP v Ramlee_ <span class="citation">[1998] 3 SLR 539</span> also stressed that this principle is flexible and takes into account the circumstances of each case.
 In the persent case, Chua’s wife did not face any trafficking charges, whereas Chua was convicted on two charges of trafficking.
 Chua’s offences were more severe than his wife’s, and there was no injustice in treating their sentences differently.

 **_Time spent in the custody of the CNB is not ‘remand’_**